P=have O=don’t have it

 http://www.tughranet.f2s.com/stamps/aps/dlbeagle.htm

-Stamp Issuers –
+Issuers – Albania

-Albania is a country located adjacent to Greece,
+Albania is a country located adjacent

-both World Wars have figured prominently in its history.
-Initially,
+invasion and both World Wars have figured prominently in its history.
+Initially, the land of Albania was once part of the

-collapse of that empire, Albania was able to achieve its independence in |
+Ottoman Empire.
+Following the collapse of that empire, Albania was able to

 Albania